phkieval/phkieval.github.io/_pages/about.md

 I am a Postdoctoral Associate in the Philosophy and Ethics of Artificial Intelligence in the [Department of Philosophy](https://phil.ufl.edu/) at the University of Florida supervised by [Professor Cameron Buckner](http://cameronbuckner.net/).

 I work on the history and philosophy of artificial intelligence.
-I am especially interested in the epistemic, moral, and political significance of machine learning in science and public life.
+My work analyzes how deep learning architectures place interpretable constraints on representation learning, and the relationship between these constraints and inductive reliability.
 I also have projects in the philosophy of cognitive science, general philosophy of science, epistemology, and social-political philosophy, especially where these areas intersect with aspects of machine learning.

 Before UF, I did my PhD in the [Department of History and Philosophy of Science](https://www.hps.cam.ac.uk) at the University of Cambridge where I was a [Gates Cambridge Scholar](https://www.gatescambridge.org/).